CryptoEnduro/quest-submission/README.md

 ## THESE ARE MY ANSWERS FOR CHAPTER 4 DAY 1

 #### 1. Explain what lives inside of an account.
-- A user account on the Flow blockchain holds
+- Inside the user account on the Flow blockchain live following things:
     - digital assets (e.g. currencies or NFTs)
     - user data
     - smart contracts